 Why I Love Colored Pencils

 1. Colored pencils are easy to use.

 Open the box, sharpen the pencils (if necessary), grab a piece of paper, and start drawing.
 You don’t need to prepare a painting surface, mix a palette, or—best of all—wear protective clothing.

 You don’t have to worry about getting them on your hands, clothing, or the things around you.
-You won’t find traces of them some unexpected place in the house because you brushed against wet paint without knowing it and transferred that color to other parts of the house.
+You won’t find traces of them some unexpected place in the house because you brushed against wet paint without knowing it.

-One of my chief complaints about oil painting is waiting for paint to dry.
-That’s not a concern with colored pencil drawing.
+One of my chief complaints about oil painting was waiting for paint to dry.
+That’s not a concern with colored pencils.

 What artist doesn’t love color?
 And there are so many!

 Colored pencils are easily transportable.
 Throw a few supplies into your field kit or a tote bag or purse (depending how big the set—or your purse—is) and you’re ready to go.